netrisai/docs/sandbox/Sandbox13/onprem-k8s.rst

   resource.k8s.netris.ai/reclaimPolicy: "retain"

 Just add this annotation in any custom resource while creating it.
 Or if the custom resource has already been created, change the ``"delete"`` value to ``"retain"`` for key ``resource.k8s.netris.ai/reclaimPolicy`` in the resource annotation.
-After that, you’ll be able to delete any Netris Custom Resource from Kubernetes, and it won’t be deleted from the Netris Controller.
+After that, you'll be able to delete any Netris Custom Resource from Kubernetes, and it won't be deleted from the Netris Controller.

 .. seealso::